Safeguarding Children Policy

 VISITORS

 All visitors to St Rose’s will be asked to sign in and out.
-They will be given a safeguarding information leaflet on arrival and will then be issued with a visitor badge with a yellow lanyard.
+They will be given a safeguarding information leaflet on arrival and will then be issued with a visitor badge.
 The safeguarding leaflet and information on their visitor badge inform them who they can talk to if they have any safeguarding concerns during their visit.

 CHILD PROTECTION